-Apparently “forever” isn’t quite as long as it used to be.
+Apparently “forever” doesn’t last as long as it used to.

 It happens a lot.
 Economic times get tough and people tighten the belt.
 Things get better and they spend more.
 When gas prices are low, SUVs fly off car dealer lots.
-When the price goes up, small cars gain popularity.
+When the price goes up, EVs look better.
 I call it “binge/purge” money management.

 In part, I blame the word “frugality.”

 To be sure, I know there are many people who think of themselves as frugal, and for them, it’s a good thing.
 They simply hate to waste money.
 They’re not living by some temporary set of rules brought on by economic tough times.
 Frugality is a worldview that shapes their use of money in very positive ways.